The Best Online Guitar Lessons (2023 Buyers Guide)

 Who Shouldn’t Use It?

-Complete beginners should steer clear of TrueFire as there are better options.
+Complete beginners should steer clear of TrueFire/JamPlay as there are better options.
 Also if you don’t want any confusion or overwhelm then TrueFire may be a difficult platform to use.
-Further, if you are interested in one-on-one training privately along with your video lesson archive, there may be a better choice for you (like JamPlay, for example).
+Further, if you are interested in one-on-one training privately along with your video lesson archive, there may be a better choice for you (like LessonWithYou, for example).

 What Guitar Tutorials are Best For You?

-So what’s our recommendation on the best online guitar lessons for you?
+So what’s our recommendation on the best guitar lesson for you specifically?
 It’s pretty safe to say we love both Fender Play and Guitar Tricks.

 We think they are the best choices overall for any guitarist.

-If you want the most amount of content with a great user experience, then choose Guitar Tricks.
+If you want the most amount of content with a great beginner/intermediate experience, then choose Guitar Tricks.

 If you’re a complete beginner who wants a more engaging experience, go with Fender Play.